 Visa® credit card Petal® 2 “Cash refund, free of charge”

 1% cash refund for eligible purchases immediately and up to 1.
-On the same subject : When are Roth IRA distributions taxable?.5% cash refund after making 12 monthly payments; Cash back from 2% to 10% of selected merchants
+On the same subject : Do you have to take distributions from an inherited Roth IRA?.5% cash refund after making 12 monthly payments; Cash back from 2% to 10% of selected merchants

 Variable from 12.99% to 26.99%